Banking software

-Banking software is enterprise software that is used by the banking industry to manage their core operations, customer relationships, risk compliance, and financial transactions.
-These systems support the automation and management of banking processes such as account management, payments, lending, regulatory reporting, and customer onboarding.
-The scope of banking software ranges from core banking systems, which handle deposit and loan processing, to digital banking platforms, which enable online and mobile banking services.
-Additional modules often cover areas like anti-money laundering (AML), fraud detection, and treasury management.
+Banking software refers to computer systems used by financial institutions to manage and deliver banking services.
+These systems support functions such as account management, transaction processing, record keeping, and customer interactions across various channels.
+Banking software may include core baking systems as well as applications for online, mobile, and automated services.
+Its development has been influenced by changes information technology, regulatory requirements, and evolving banking practices.

 Categories

 Banking software encompasses a broad range of systems designed to support different functions within a financial institution.
 These systems are typically classified by the type of banking activity they support or the operational layer they address.

 Core Banking Systems

 Core banking systems (CBS) are the backbone of a bank’s operations.
 They manage key transactional processes such as deposits, withdrawals, interest calculations, loan servicing, and customer account maintenance.
 These systems operate in real time and are critical for ensuring consistency and accuracy across branches and digital channels.